ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/evidation/update2.md

 |1 day                 | 4,353     |

 As we can see, making the data less granular allowed us to greatly reduce the size of the data, making it easier for us to compute residuals.
 In computation of the residuals from the following section, we decided to use the 1 hour residuals and 1 day residuals to make computations as fast as possible.

-### Calculating Residuals

-We began looking at heart rate and step residuals in the most basic sense we could.
-This gave us the ability to see any basic trends in the heart rate, steps, and COVID-19 diagnosis.
-To calculate the residuals for each patient, we used the following formulas:

-$$resid_{hr} = hr_t - \bar{hr}_i$$

-Where t is the heart rate at time $t$ and $i$ is each different patient.
-The same was done for steps:

-$$resid_{step} = step_t - \bar{step}_i$$

-This method was naive because we are assuming that every patient has an overall average heart rate.
-This means we assume this average even when the patient is sitting, sleeping, exercising, etc..
-This differs from [Mishra et al.](https://www.nature.com/articles/s41551-020-00640-6), where the average heart rate for each patient was a moving average calculated on a 28 day time interval.
-Using this naive approach allows us to see if there are any basic trends and do comparisons to the methods used by Mishra et al., further giving us an understanding of choices they made in the creation of their detection algorithms.

-Below are visualizations of two participants’ heart rate data and their residuals.

 ### Future Work on data